xyborg23/peer-exchange-test/README.md

 cd peer-exchange-test
 npm install
 node vorpal.js
+start
 ```

-### Use the command line tool across multiple terminal tabs or windows to run the applications as different nodes.
+### Use the command line tool across multiple terminal tabs or windows to run the application as different nodes.